jacksonllee/uchicago-beamer/README.md

 ====================================================

 A custom LaTeX beamer theme is defined for University of Chicago-themed presentation slides.
-The focus is simplicity, with distracting elements removed (such as the footer navigation symbols in standard beamer).
+The focus is simplicity;
+the footer navigation symbols in standard beamer are suppressed.
 The general
 color theme is, not surprisingly, based on the iconic UChicago maroon.